 Why ride?
 This is the ultimate cycling adventure in the Queenstown region.

-Trail type: Day trip (for intermediate cyclists) or multi-day
+Trail type: Day trip (for intermediate cyclists) or 1-2 days

-So, what are you waiting for?
-Get on your bike and start planning your ultimate biking holiday in Queenstown.
+So what are you waiting for?
+Hop on your bike and explore Queenstown and surrounds for your next bike holiday.